Happy Birthday, Canada: 10 Shots That Celebrate the True North Strong and Free

 The Red Serge

 Sarah Simpson of Surrey, British Columbia, writes, “My partner is a member of the RCMP and was recently involved in a photo shoot on the Capilano Suspension Bridge in North Vancouver to commemorate the 150th birthday of Canada.
-(Check out this gorgeous gallery of Canada’s most beautiful bridges.)
 I was fortunate enough, along with our two children, to have been part of this once-in-a-lifetime event.
 I was able to capture this candid moment of the more than 100 members taking their places on the bridge.”

 Don’t miss the 10 essential experiences in British Columbia.